angular-ui/ui-chart/README.md

     <div ui-chart id="Chart2"></div>
     <div class="ui-chart" id="Chart3"></div>

-In your controller, specify the `$chart` service as a dependency and pass along the chart type, formatted data, and
+In your controller, specify the `$chart` service as a dependency and pass along the chart type, formatted data, and call `$chart.draw` method, passing in your chart model.

     myAppModule.controller('MyController', function ($scope, $chart) {
       $scope.chart = {